Dodge Coronet: Fourth generation (1957–1959)

 The 1957 model year debuted a new D-501, which replaced the D-500 from the year before as the top Coronet.
 The D-501 received Chrysler's proven 354 cuin Hemi V8, which were actually leftover engines from the 1956 Chrysler 300B production.
 Camshafts from the 1957 Chrysler 392 cuin engines were installed in the 354 cuin V8s.
 A pair of Carter four-barrel carburetors fed the 10.0:1 compression ratio to produce 340 bhp, shared with the DeSoto Adventurer and the Chrysler 300C.
 Other changes included the addition of the Torsion-Aire Ride (torsion bar) front suspension and a heavy-duty suspension with heavy-duty shock absorbers and a heavy-duty leaf-sprung rear.
 A 3.73:1 rear axle was standard with the three-speed manual transmission and automatic cars included a 3.18:1 rear axle.
 There were 13 optional rear axles available, ranging from 2.92:1 through 6.17:1.
 The D-501 received 7.60x15 tires on 15x8-inch wheels.
 Brakes were 12 in diameter drums.
 Only 101 D-501s were produced.
 A padded dash was optional.

 In the September 1957 issue of Popular Mechanics, owners of both the Coronet six-cylinder and eight-cylinder were surveyed.
 Many (37.6% of I6 owners and 34.8% of V8 owners) complained that there were too many water leaks.
 When PM tested a V8 Coronet for water resistance, water got into the engine and pooled in "two spark plug wells" which had to be siphoned out before the engine could run with all cylinders again.
 However, many did like the exterior styling and the ride comfort.
-Acceleration 0-60 mph on 90 octane gasoline was 12.3 seconds.
+Acceleration from 0-60 mph on 90 octane gasoline was 12.3 seconds.

 The 1958 and 1959 Coronet, Royal, and Custom Royal used a DeSoto Fireflite chassis but had less ornate trim.
 Power came from the 230 cuin "Getaway" L-head straight-6 or the 325 cuin "Red Ram" V8.
 In 1959 a Silver Challenger model was also offered on the Coronet line.
 This was a six-cylinder or V-8 model available only in silver paint and only on a two-door body.
 It came with many extra features at no cost, such as wall-to-wall deep pile carpeting, premium white wall tires and wheel covers, luxury fabrics and upgraded interior and electric windshield wipers.
 The overall length was increased to 217.4 inches.

 A Dodge Coronet was the only known example of the JATO Rocket Car legend.
 To publicize Dodge's 'total contact' front dual-leading shoe drum brakes a JATO unit was fitted to a 1958 Coronet and driven at speed across the El Mirage dry lake.
 A TV advertisement was broadcast during Dodge-sponsored Lawrence Welk Show.